We are still counting! Give now!

 • Since 2019, there have been 67 WSS graduates.
 This spring, we will celebrate an additional 27 WSS graduates!

 Western Success Scholars serves this growing number of students by providing holistic support, promoting academic success, and fostering a strong sense of community and belonging.
-Our home base is in Western’s new Basic Needs Hub in the Viking Union where all students are welcome, heard, and valued.
+Our home base is in Western’s new Basic Needs Hub in the Viking Union 4th floor where all students are welcome, heard, and valued.
 WSS hosts a variety of community events, including quarterly dinners at local restaurants, skills-based sessions such as budgeting workshops, and peer mentoring that connects first-year students with experienced peers.
 We also organize awareness events, such as Foster Care Awareness Month, to build visibility and support.
 Together, these initiatives create meaningful connections and a supportive environment for WSS students who often face steep financial challenges.

 According to the statewide Student Experience Survey, these populations of students have the highest rates of basic needs insecurities.
 And across the state, the funding that supports Western Success Scholars has not kept up with the demand of the program growth.
-For next year, this will result in a 60% reduction in the amount for the WSS scholarship for students.
+For next academic year, this will result in a 60% reduction in the amount for the WSS scholarship for students.

-Your donations help close the funding gap and help ensure these students’ needs
+Your donations help close the funding gap and help ensure these students’ needs are met so they are well positioned for success!

 See where your dollars can provide support: